lambdatoast/lambdatoast.github.com/_drafts/map-and-bind.md

 Note how the introduction of partiality makes the rest of the data flow partial as well.
-It's a chain of information: once a link in the chain becomes partial, the rest of the information can't be assumed to exist for certain.
+It's a chain of information: once a link in the chain becomes partial, the rest of the chain becomes partial as well.

 (Point to develop further: types of "chain of information")